 Mr. Decio was instrumental in establishing and sustaining an Indiana University campus in Elkhart.
 In 1984, United Way of Elkhart County honored him by establishing the Arthur J. Decio Volunteer of the Year Award.

 He was a life member of the Elkhart County chapter of the NAACP and was active in the Elkhart Urban League.
-He was a large contributor and fundraiser for the1968 Democratic Presidential campaign of Sen. Robert F. Kennedy and introduced Kennedy at a rally in downtown Elkhart that drew 9,000 people.
-Within months, he would serve as an honorary pallbearer at the President’s funeral.
+He was a large contributor and fundraiser for the 1968 Democratic Presidential campaign of Sen. Robert F. Kennedy and introduced Kennedy at a rally in downtown Elkhart that drew 9,000 people.
+Within months, he would serve as an honorary pallbearer at the senator’s funeral.

 Mr. Decio was a trusted adviser to officials in all levels of government and from both parties.
 He served on the boards of businesses, banks, and nonprofits and received dozens of awards.
 Three U.S. presidents appointed him to federal commissions.
 He served on the boards of more than 40 civic, religious, educational, and financial organizations including the Federal Reserve Bank of Chicago.
 He joined the international board of Special Olympics at the request of founders Sargent Shriver and Eunice Kennedy Shriver and helped organize the International Special Olympics at Notre Dame in 1987.
 He was among the founders of WNIT-TV, and with his wife underwrote “Sesame Street” and other public television programming.
 He was awarded the station’s first Lifetime Achievement Award in 1999.
 He was a founding director of the Community Foundation of Elkhart County.